CFL commissioner says ‘we don’t know’ if CTE, concussions linked

 CFL commissioner Randy Ambrosie says there isn't enough scientific evidence linking football head injuries to brain disease.

-Ambrosie says he is "looking at all the evidence together and the answer is we don't know" if there is a connection between concussions and chronic traumatic encephalopathy.
+Ambrosie said Friday he is "looking at all the evidence together and the answer is we don't know" if there is a connection between concussions and chronic traumatic encephalopathy.

 The NFL has conceded there is a link, but the CFL has not followed suit.